takanory/slides/20190224pyconapac/PITCHME.md

 Note:
 (1m)

++++

+### PyCon JP

+* Date: 2019 Sepember 16, 17
+* Venue: Tokyo, Japan

+Note:

+* Next PyCon JP will be held in September.
+* I'm looking forward to seeing you again in PyCon JP.
+* OK, Let's talk about the main subject.

 ---

 ## Back grounds and Motivation

 Note:
+(2m)
-(2m) First, I will talk about Back grounds and Motivation of this talk.
+* First, I will talk about Back grounds and Motivation of this talk.

 +++